Loading...

 Portion Control

-Incorporate non-starchy vegetables like spinach, kale, or broccoli into your meal to increase fiber content, which can help moderate blood sugar levels.
+Add a small salad or some cooked vegetables like spinach or broccoli to your meal.
+The fiber content can help moderate blood sugar levels.

 healthspan-mbl